WMS Student/Resident Elective

 • Formal lectures of Wilderness Medicine principles and specific topics by leaders in the field

-• Instruction in survival and pre-hospital patient assessment and evacuation
+• Pre-hospital patient assessment and evacuation

 • Wilderness Emergency Medical Responder Course